 We must carry out road traffic noise monitoring for at least one week to get sufficient data.
 Monitoring will be carried out in strict accordance with the Australian Standards as prescribed in the ECRTN.
-We will conduct noise monitoring for an adequate amount of time to allow for some unacceptable weather conditions and ensure we get all the data we require.
+If there are unacceptable weather conditions during the monitoring period we will allow additional time to ensure we get a full week of noise data for the report.